fcuenca/test_puppies-selenium/README.md

 # Happy Puppy Cucumber Tests

-Implementation of Cucumber tests for the Happy Puppy application, from Jeff "Cheezy" Morgan's ["Cucumber and Cheese" book](https://leanpub.com/cucumber_and_cheese)
+Implementation of Cucumber tests for the Happy Puppy application, from Jeff @cheezy Morgan's ["Cucumber and Cheese" book](https://leanpub.com/cucumber_and_cheese)

 ## Running the Tests